Design Ideas for Custom Decks

 45-Degree Deck Designs

-Amazing outdoor living space with composite deck, gabled deck cover, and stucco wood-burning fireplace.
+Amazing outdoor living space in Monument, CO with composite deck, gabled deck cover, and stucco wood-burning fireplace.
+Built by Decks by Schmillen.

 1 – This custom deck features Fiberon Ipe composite decking laid at a 45-degree angle and a gabled deck cover with vaulted ceiling in knotty pine tongue and groove.
 The wood-burning fireplace is custom designed and built from stucco.